ifedorenko/com.ifedorenko.m2e.mavendev/README.md

 * Only Verifier embedded mode is currently supported.
 Integration tests that require forked mode will either fail or breakpoints won't work.
+* Workspace dependency resolution is broken in Maven 3.2.1, use 3.2.2.